Samot484/Continuous_Integration/docs/source/index.rst

 Example from session documentation
 ==================================

-This is a test to see if adding this text works!
+This is a test to see if adding this text works.

 Add your content using ``reStructuredText`` syntax.
 See the `reStructuredText <https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html>`_ documentation for details.

+So far it seems not to have worked.

 .. toctree::
    :maxdepth: 2